zackelia/bclm/README.md

   See 'bclm help <subcommand>' for detailed help.
 ```

-When writing values, macOS charges slightly beyond the set value (~3%).
+For Intel machines, when writing values, macOS charges slightly beyond the set value (~3%).
 In order to display 80% when fully charged, it is recommended to set the BCLM value to 77%.
 When charging while system is shut down or sleeping, the charging can go beyond set value more than average 3%.

 ```
 $ sudo bclm write 77
 $ bclm read
 77
 ```

+For Apple silicon machines, only the values 80 and 100 are supported and firmware >= 13.0 is required.

 Note that in order to write values, the program must be run as root.
 This is not required for reading values.